tobegit3hub/mirror-dockerhub/README.md

-# docker-mirror
+# Dockerhub Mirror

+## Introduction

-Tool to mirror images from docker hub
+This is the tool to mirror images from docker hub.